fuhdan/certificate-tools/TECHNICAL.md

 - Implement comprehensive error handling with try-catch blocks
 - Add docstrings to all public methods and classes
 - Use structured logging for all important events
+- 🆕 Always use @require_session decorator for protected endpoints

 **Frontend (JavaScript/React):**
 - Use ESLint and Prettier for code formatting
 - Implement proper error boundaries for React components
 - Follow React hooks best practices
 - Implement proper loading and error states
+- 🆕 Use withCredentials: true for all API calls

 ### Testing Strategy